 Common Customer Retention Challenges

-If you want to better address this point, hire and train a staff of support professionals who can reliably respond to customers and help guide them through their challenges.
+The solution: Hire and train a team of support professionals who can reliably respond to customers and help guide them through their challenges.
 Empower your team with processes and resources to address common problems or queries.

-Selective, targeted communication is key to optimizing your customer retention.
-You need to connect with customers at optimal times to get a jump on customer needs as they arise.
-In many cases, automation can help get you there.
+Targeted communication is key to optimizing your customer retention.
+You need to connect with customers at optimal times to proactively address customer needs as they arise.

 As Ilana Hamer, HubSpot Customer Success Manager, puts it, “Customers don’t always know what they need to do to be successful, and they don’t know who to ask.
 That’s why it’s crucial to use automation to highlight the customers that need help before they even know that they need it, and put [yourself] front and center to make sure they move in the right direction.